-The Professorship in International Corporate Governance at ESCP Europe, fruit of its partnership with KPMG, aimed to identify new realities in judicial, financial, strategic, fiscal and social matters, with the participation of qualified leading figures from the economic and social world to explore the new challenges for transnational groups.
+The Professorship in International Corporate Governance at ESCP, fruit of its partnership with KPMG, aimed to identify new realities in judicial, financial, strategic, fiscal and social matters, with the participation of qualified leading figures from the economic and social world to explore the new challenges for transnational groups.

 ICG Professorship in Four Words